Skip to content

 4. Hit Save — it’ll kick off a search across your indexers immediately

-For series management, LazyLibrarian pulls series data from Goodreads when available.
+For series management, LazyLibrarian pulls series data from whichever metadata source answers first — increasingly Open Library now that Goodreads is off the table.
 Books get tagged with series name and position, so your Calibre library actually shows “The Stormlight Archive #1” instead of “The Way of Kings (Sanderson, Brandon).”

 Quality Profiles